sueouu/SUM17-LING473/README.md

-# STATS Problem Set II
+# STATS Problem Set III

 See pdf files for details.